uclamii/MedPromptEval/README.md

 - **Crash resistance**: If the pipeline is interrupted or crashes, all processed results up to that point are already saved
 - **Progress visibility**: You can open the CSV file while the pipeline is running to see current results
 - **Reduced memory usage**: The pipeline doesn't need to keep all results in memory
+- **Reliable execution**: Even with large-scale evaluations across multiple models, your results are saved as they're generated

 After each result is processed, you'll see output like this:
 ```